Eliminationzx/DiamondCore/README.md

-# SunWellCore
+# ArathorCore
-This is lite distribution of SunWellCore.
+This is lite distribution of ArathorCore.